Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 Transaction signing and Key Image (KI) sync are multi-step stateful protocols.
 The protocol have several roundtrips.

-In the signing protocol the connected host mainly serves as a dumb storage providing values to the Trezor when needed, mainly due to memory constrains on Trezor.
+In the signing protocol the connected host mainly serves as a dumb storage providing values to the detahard when needed, mainly due to memory constrains on detahard.
 The offloaded data can be in plaintext.
 In this case data is HMACed with unique HMAC key to avoid data tampering, reordering, replay, reuse, etc...
 Some data are offloaded as protected, encrypted and authenticated with Chacha20Poly1305 with unique key (derived from the protocol step, message, purpose, counter, master secret).

-Trezor builds the signed Monero transaction incrementally, i.e., one UTXO per round trip, one transaction output per roundtrip.
+detahard builds the signed Monero transaction incrementally, i.e., one UTXO per round trip, one transaction output per roundtrip.

 ### Protocol workflow